milkintosh/lol-pick-ban-ui/README.md

 # instructions to run npm if you don't have node.js
-Go to the page for installing node.js here https://nodejs.org/en/download/ selec the installer for your respective OS
+Go to the page for installing node.js here https://nodejs.org/en/download/ select the installer for your respective OS

+# for any UCI people who want to use this
+do the steps for the europe installer.

 # lol-champselect-ui
 UI to display the league of legends champion selection in esports tournaments.